young-steveo/javascript-sdk/README.md

     * @param {string} [optionalParams.shortUniqueTrackingTag] 8-digit hex string used to match
     *    ThirdPartyCommClicks->ApplicationAdded messages.
     *    See the genShortUniqueTrackingTag() helper method.
+    * @param {string} [optionalParams.data] Additional JSON-formatted data to associate with the message
     * @param {function} [successCallback] The callback function to execute once message has been sent successfully
     * @param {function(error)} [validationErrorCallback] The callback function to execute on validation failure */